jlengrand/OpenGraphKt/README.md

 [OpenGraphKt](https://github.com/jlengrand/OpenGraphKt) is a minimalist Kotlin multiplatform library that extracts [Open Graph tags](https://ogp.me/) from HTML pages.
 The input HTML can be an inlined string, a file, or a remote URL.
 OpenGraphKt is a tiny wrapper on top of JSoup.

+## Current status

+* WIP and absolutely not ready for usage.

 ## Dependencies

 - [JSoup](https://jsoup.org/)